Photonsters/anycubic-photon-docs/firmware/README.md

 If there is a update open a issue with the new information so that a member of the team can update this page ;)

-The stock firmware of most machines before yellow windo«ws is 4.0.11_LCD
+The stock firmware of most machines before yellow windows is 4.0.11_LCD

 ---
 These firmwares were obtained via Anycubic Support.